build-summer-2025/async-final-project-neon-ashleydeleon/README.md

   - Visualization: ![Q7 Visualization](Q7.png)

 - [+] Question 8: Do ZIP codes with higher % Hispanic residents report more physically unhealthy days?
-  - Answer: Answer: After creating a scatterplot and checking for a correlation between "% Hispanic Residents" and "Average Number of Physically Unhealthy Days," we observed a slightly upward-sloping trend, suggesting that ZIP codes with higher percentages of Hispanic residents tend to report slightly more physically unhealthy days.
+  - Answer: After creating a scatterplot and checking for a correlation between "% Hispanic Residents" and "Average Number of Physically Unhealthy Days," we observed a slightly upward-sloping trend, suggesting that ZIP codes with higher percentages of Hispanic residents tend to report slightly more physically unhealthy days.
   Running a Pearson correlation, which measures the strength of a linear relationship between two variables (ranging from -1 to +1, where -1 is a perfect negative correlation, 0 is no correlation, and +1 is a perfect positive correlation), we obtained a correlation coefficient of 0.250 with a p-value of 0.000.
 This indicates a weak positive correlation that is statistically significant, confirming that ZIP codes with higher percentages of Hispanic residents tend to report slightly more physically unhealthy days.
   - Visualization: ![Q8 Visualization](Q8a.png)
   - Visualization: ![Q8 Visualization](Q8b.png)

 - [+] Question 9: : Do ZIP codes with higher % disabled residents report more physically unhealthy days?
-  - Answer: Answer: After creating a scatterplot and checking for a correlation between "% Residents with Disabilities" and "Average Number of Physically Unhealthy Days," we observed an upward-sloping trend, suggesting that ZIP codes with higher percentages of Disabled residents tend to report more physically unhealthy days.
+  - Answer: After creating a scatterplot and checking for a correlation between "% Residents with Disabilities" and "Average Number of Physically Unhealthy Days," we observed an upward-sloping trend, suggesting that ZIP codes with higher percentages of Disabled residents tend to report more physically unhealthy days.
   Running a Pearson correlation, which measures the strength of a linear relationship between two variables (ranging from -1 to +1, where -1 is a perfect negative correlation, 0 is no correlation, and +1 is a perfect positive correlation), we obtained a correlation coefficient of 0.322 with a p-value of 0.000.
 This indicates a moderate positive correlation that is statistically significant, confirming that ZIP codes with higher percentages of Disabled residents tend to report more physically unhealthy days.
   - Visualization: ![Q9 Visualization](Q9.png)